What is it?

 On the flipside, it doesn’t have the vibrancy of a Ford Mondeo.
 It’s pretty dull through the bends – accomplished, yes, but given the choice, you’ll stick to the motorways on which the Passat truly excels.
 There are few better long-distance expresses in this sector.

 The interior is, as you’d expect, absolutely bombproof, and its magnificent inbuilt quality has been enhanced in this facelifted car with, again, plenty of classy detailing from the Phaeton.
 The silver strips and chrome flashes dotted throughout give it a cut-above feel and are backed up by much better equipment levels than you’d expect, too.

 It’s very spacious, the saloon boot (complete with clever hands-free ‘kick’ opening system) is vast and, all told, it’s hard to see why anyone would want more.
 The Passat really does have the blend of premium appeal, mainstream space and value-capped pricing spot on.
 A plain old three-box saloon, yes, but one of the best out there.

-All Passats come with DAB and Bluetooth, with both Sport and new fleet-friendly Highline trims boasting a standard sat nav system too.
+All Passats come with DAB and Bluetooth, with the latest supervalue Executive trim lines boasting sat nav and other nice goodies as standard.
 Fuel economy is fine and that classy image helps strong retained values.
 As for CO2 levels, Volkswagen has its eye fully on the ball: there’s a Passat that dips under all the key UK tax barriers – another key to its appeal...